albertoscala/calculus/limits.md

 ## Solving methods

-### Direct substitution
+### Substitution method

-The limit of a function can be found by direct substitution.
+The limit of a function can be found by substitution.
 This method is used when the function is continuous at the point $a$.

 It can be also applied to rational functions, only if the denominator is not zero.